 What is it that I do?

 My return to the UK in 2015 was unexpected as we had very recently moved to Sweden and brought with it once again the question of what to do with my life.
 Our many moves and time abroad had left me with the feeling that I had left a career behind and was little qualified for anything.
 I did in fact find a job, and also undertook some additional training, but office life as an employee does not fill me with joy and contentment and I knew that I had to find something more creative in order to feel fulfilled.
 I have always wanted to work for myself and was seeking something that would utilise the skills and experience I have accrued over the years.
-Just before moving to Sweden I was extremely luck to be offered the opportunity to participate in the pilot of an online group coaching programme aimed at expat partners.
+Just before moving to Sweden I was extremely lucky to be offered the opportunity to participate in the pilot of an online group coaching programme aimed at expat partners.
 This programme enabled me to identify the value in all the skills and experiences I had accumulated over the years and it was returning to the work I had done on this programme that brought me to the conclusion that, very simply, ‘doing something creative with other people’ is something I find enjoyable, satisfying and which leaves me feeling content.

 I have always loved making things, and having enjoyed many creative workshops and courses over the years in various locations, and having made many friends in the process, I began to think that this was something I could explore.
 On assessing my skills I acknowledged that creating an attractive, comfortable and welcoming environment alongside cooking and baking were amongst them, whilst my abilities in specialist creative activities such as lino printing and watercolour painting were limited to say the least!
 I am however always willing to try something new and happy to ‘have a go’.